 I don’t think that tradition should be kept alive for it’s own sake.
 If you can prove that something is better, that it’s a better training method, then you should use it.Terry O’Neill

 Terry O’Neill is a true legend of British martial arts and Shotokan Karate.
-As a competitor and instructor he is one of the most respected martial artist.
-At his competitive height he was one of the most feared tournament fighters.
+As a competitor and instructor, he is one of the most respected martial artists.
+At his competitive height, he was one of the most feared tournament fighters.
 This hard man of Shotokan Karate has been described as the equivalent of a guided missile system.

 O’Neill attended the St James School, at the time one of the most cosmopolitan schools in Liverpool.
 He passed the 13+ exam And attended Toxteth Technical School.

 In 1961 O’Neill started taking Judo lessons.
 During a practice session, he broke his collarbone after being thrown.
 That same year O’Neill’s father died after suffering a stroke.
 He was 70 years old.

 Vernon Bell had introduced a little known art of Karate to the United Kingdom in the early 1960s.
 In Liverpool O’Neill had heard about Karate but could find very little information on it and could not find a place to train.
 His mother wanted him to continue to Judo especially when she heard that Karate could lead to hand deformity.

 On 1963 O’Neill finally found a local club teaching Karate.
 The club was located in Harold House, a Jewish community centre in Liverpool.
 To train one had to be 16 years old and needed character references.